Haná: Description

-The so-called Malá Haná ("Lesser Hanakia") is located in the Boskovice Furrow (Boskovická brázda), west of Hanakia proper.
+The so-called Malá Haná ("Lesser Hanakia") is located in the Boskovice Furrow, west of Haná proper.

 Haná is known for its agricultural fertility, rich costumes, and traditional customs.
 The Haná dialect (Hanakian dialect, hanáčtina) is spoken in the region, and is part of the Central Moravian dialect group (which is even often referred to as the "Hanakian dialects").
 This traditional dialect has been preserved and continues to be used even in printed publications from the region.
 Folk music from Haná is recognized locally by its lyrics in the Haná dialect.

 Name

 In the 18th and 19th century, the term "Hanack" (Hanák, Hanaque), was used for a Slavic people, peasants, in Moravia.
 Today, the Czech term Hanáci is used for an ethnographic group inhabiting the Haná region.